 Viewers are expected to complete the presentation before attempting to submit contact information and the session evaluation.
 Participants who successfully complete the program will be awarded 1.0 contact hour.
 ASCLS P.A.C.E.® is accepted by the ASCP Board of Certification and all states including Florida and California as an approved provider for continuing education.
 ASCLS is an approved provider with CE Broker for Florida licensees and will submit attendance to CE Broker.
-To receive credit, the course must be completed between March 31, 2016 and March 31, 2017
+To receive credit, the course must be completed between March 31, 2016 and Expired March 31, 2017.

 Participation in this activity should be completed in approximately 1.0 hour.
 Please follow these steps in order to receive P.A.C.E.® credit for viewing the webcast:

 After successful completion of this process, you will offered an opportunity to download and/or print a copy of an official ASCLS P.A.C.E.® certificate based on your attendance and completion of this ASCLS-sponsored P.A.C.E.® approved learning activity.